Miriam Neureuther: Initial biathlon success (2010–11 season)

 Following her surprising podiums, Gössner continued the season with average results, earning World Cup points in 11 of her next 13 individual races.
 However, she failed to reach any more top ten positions because of poor shooting performances.
 In Pokljuka, Slovenia, Gössner competed in her first biathlon team event, a mixed relay race.
 She incurred four penalty loops in the standing shoot, with Germany finishing eighth eventually.
 One month later in Antholz, Italy, she reached third place in the women's relay with Germany, again skiing two penalty loops.
-At the World Cup stop in Fort Kent in the United States, Gössner claimed her third career podium, coming in second behind team mate Andrea Henkel in the sprint race.
+At the World Cup stop in Fort Kent in the United States, Gössner claimed her third career podium, coming in second behind teammate Andrea Henkel in the sprint race.

 In March 2011, Gössner made her first appearance at the Biathlon World Championships in Khanty-Mansiysk, Russia.
 She achieved good results, finishing in 9th place in the sprint, 7th in the pursuit and 14th in the mass start, and was consequently selected for the women's relay.
 Alongside Andrea Henkel, Tina Bachmann and Magdalena Neuner, Gössner ran the second leg for Germany, but again struggled with the standing shoot and had to ski two penalty loops.
-A strong finish by team mate Magdalena Neuner on the last leg, however, gave Gössner her first world championship gold medal and first World Cup win.
+A strong finish by teammate Magdalena Neuner on the last leg, however, gave Gössner her first world championship gold medal and first World Cup win.
 Gössner ended her first complete biathlon season with three individual podiums and seven top ten finishes, ranked 14th in the overall World Cup standings.